-4.3.2 Time-varying interval volumes with the highlighted surface boundaries
+4.3.2 Highlighted surface boundaries

-Similar to the interval volume with embedded boundary surfaces in [7], we can embed the boundary isosurfaces into time-varying interval volumes to highlight interior features.
+Similar to the interval volumes with embedded boundary surfaces in [7], we can embed the boundary isosurfaces into time-varying interval volumes to highlight interior features.
 The boundary surfaces are extracted during the construction of the time-varying interval volumes without extra computation cost, simply by checking if the vertices are on a boundary or not.